categorical-handlers

 Innstances of UserCategory and PersistenceCategory read the _tx_op field of incoming messages in order to call the appropriate methods implemented by these classes.

 The third class, PersistenceCachingCategory, provides a high level set of operations for starting up the cache (perhaps a RAM Disk) containing the JSON object files.
-It may be configured to read rom the cache and store on a backup disk attached to the machine on which the endpoints run.
+It may be configured to read from the cache and store on a backup disk attached to the machine on which the endpoints run.

-Finally, a fourth class is provided, PersistenceCachingIPCCategory, which allows a client application to spawn a child persistence endpoint and be guaranteed IPC communication with the child process.
+The fourth class is provided, PersistenceCachingIPCCategory, which allows a client application to spawn a child persistence endpoint and be guaranteed IPC communication with the child process.

 Both PersistenceCachingCategory and PersistenceCachingIPCCategory provide the same functionality as PersistenceCategory but extend other internal classes derived from the caching class of the npm module, extra-file-class